 However, the Dual DUT Setup is unable to reflect the asymmetric behavior, e.g. 464XLAT [6] is a combination of stateless NAT (in CLAT) and stateful NAT (in PLAT).
+Therefore, they should also be tested separately using the

 Manuscript received November 28, 2019.